emqx/emqx-docs/en_US/configuration/configuration.md

 | ---- | ---------------------------------------------------------------- | -------- |
 | enum | `hash_clientid`, `hash_topic`, `local`, `random`, `round_robin`, `sticky`,  | - |

 Overrides the dispatch strategy for a shared subscription group named `sample_group`.
-If not configured, `broker.shared_subscription_strategy` will be used.
+If not configured, `broker.shared_subscription_strategy` is used,

 Where `sample_group` can be configured to any group name.